EthanHaque/EthanHaque/README.md

 ### Hey there, I'm Ethan 👋
-My name is Ethan Haque, and I am a senior at the Illinois Mathematics and Science academy.
+My name is Ethan Haque, and I am a freshman at Princeton University.
 I am an aspiring software-engineer/medical-doctor combo, and I am passionate about making free, open-source software.
 <br>